What is 4K upscaling and how does it improve football?

 How does this relate to football?

-So your 4K TV’s upscaling engine will work to make those pictures even sharper than they would be on a regular HD TV.
+So you can watch football highlights on your 4K TV with upscaling making them sharper than they would be on your regular HD television.